 Trailer for documentary: “Brutal como el rasgar de un fósforo“

-In 2021 a documentary entitled “Brutal como el rasgar de un fósforo” was made about the life of Gustavo Garzón, the Ecuadorian writer who was forcibly disappeared more than 30 years ago.
+In 2021, a documentary titled “Brutal como el rasgar de un fósforo” was made about the life of Gustavo Garzón, an Ecuadorian writer who was kidnapped more than 30 years ago.

-The tape is divided into two parts.
-The first follows the structure of a common biographical documentary that chronologically portrays Garzón’s life.
-A happy childhood, being the last of four siblings and his years as a student at the Montúfar school, where he began to write his first essays.
-It is also told about his time at the Central University, where he graduated with a degree in Mathematics and Statistics, although he never left aside his deep interest in letters, even while he worked for the now-defunct Ecuatoriana de Aviación.
+The video is split into two sections.
+The first follows the structure of a typical biographical documentary, depicting Garzón’s life in chronological order.
+Being the last of four siblings, he had a happy childhood and spent his years as a student at the Montúfar school, where he began to write his first essays.
+It also discusses his time at Central University, where he graduated with a degree in Mathematics and Statistics, despite the fact that he never abandoned his deep interest in letters, even while working for the now-defunct Ecuatoriana de Aviación.

-Testimonials from family and friends, photographs, archival records, texts, press clippings, dramatizations and even the voice of the writer himself, which appeared in an audio file during the investigation, are elements that are used correctly to give a narrative sense to the biographical portrait.
-The director chooses to film in black and white, giving a timeless meaning to this case, which has been open for three decades.
+Testimonials from family and friends, photographs, archival records, texts, press clippings, dramatizations, and even the writer’s own voice, which appeared in an audio file during the investigation, are all elements that are used correctly to give the biographical portrait a narrative sense.
+The director chooses to film in black and white, giving this case, which has been open for three decades, a timeless meaning.